Northwest Passage Revealed (Westbound) - 16 Days - $27,695

 Excludes

-- Any additional services before & after your voyage
+- Any additional services before or after your voyage

 - Transfers not specific to the itinerary